dspeyer/dspeyer.github.io/unsongrpg.md

 You may claim unlimited resources if you could get them by rolling all 3s on your relevant acquisition check.
 Please keep this within reason for a character concept.
 Granted, “crazy hoarder” *is* a character concept.
 Also, remember that you can fill these in retroactively (see the Resources section).

 You also start with four “expensive” resources, which you could get by rolling all 5s on your check.
 You may leave some of these blank to fill in retroactively if you wish.
 Mark these by checking the “SX” (Starting Expensive) box on your character sheet.

+(There are blanks on your character sheet to mark these DCs.
+They are useful if you are likely to gain abilities during the game, but may not have immediate downtime.)

 You may be an ordained priest, which enables you to create Holy Water and grants social bonuses in relevant situations.
 This counts as an expensive resource regardless of your abilities.